Medically reviewed by Drugs.com. Last updated on Feb 1, 2021.

 Shake Emflaza Oral Suspension well before administration.

 Use only the oral dispenser provided with the product.
-After withdrawing the appropriate dose into the oral dispenser, slowly add the Emflaza Oral Suspension into 3 to 4 ounces of juice or milk and mix well.
+After withdrawing the appropriate dose into the oral dispenser, slowly add the Emflaza Oral Suspension into 3 to 4 ounces of juice (except grapefruit juice) or milk and mix well.
 The dose should then be administered immediately.
-Do not administer Emflaza with grapefruit juice [see Drug Interactions (7.1)].

 Discard any unused Emflaza Oral Suspension remaining after 1 month of first opening the bottle.